 Dr Anand Kulkarni is the Research Director of the Sustainable Economy Program.
 He is also Senior Manager, Planning and Research at RMIT University – a role encompassing university-wide planning, strategy and policy making.
 Previously Anand held senior Executive and Management positions in Federal and State Governments, including Victoria’s Department of Premier and Cabinet.
 Anand led the development of a number of key strategies and projects while in Government in areas of industry development, innovation and climate change.
 Anand has a particular interest in innovation, higher education , knowledge economy (both in Australia and abroad) and climate change.
 Anand has published book chapters and papers in these and related areas, and presented at a number of conferences.
 Anand holds Honours, Masters and a Ph.D in Economics.

 Janelle Fielding is CPD’s Office and Accounts Administrator.
 She has over 30 years’ experience in all facets of management, spanning accounting, administration and staff training, with a strong financial background.

 Janelle’s career includes senior and operational management positions in a variety of organisations, from community to commercial.

 Abi Smith is CPD’s Communications Manager.
-Her background straddles the community and public sectors, with six years managing communications for the VISION 2020 Global Initiative for the elimination of avoidable blindness, based at the London School of Hygiene and Tropical Medicine, where she worked closely with the World Health Organization and NGO partners.
+Her background straddles the community, private and public sectors, with six years managing communications for the VISION 2020 Global Initiative for the elimination of avoidable blindness, based at the London School of Hygiene and Tropical Medicine, where she worked closely with the World Health Organization and NGO partners.
 Prior to moving into the non-profit field, Abi worked in magazine publishing for over ten years.